jvican/jvican.github.io/content/post/from-45s-to-1s.md

 is more than 20x slower.
-This slowness is surprising given that `frontend` is only about 6000 LOC, so [in theory](https://developer.lightbend.com/blog/2017-06-12-faster-scala-compiler/) it should be compiled in about 4 seconds.
+This slowness is surprising given that `frontend` is only about 6000 LOC, so [in theory](https://developer.lightbend.com/blog/2017-06-12-faster-scala-compiler/) it should compile in ~4 seconds.

 `frontend` depends on
 [`case-app`](https://github.com/alexarchambault/case-app/), a command-line